 3.28 Warnings may be issued through the media and appropriate websites.
-If this affects the local area then the Emergency Planning Officer will alert the Community Response Group.
+If this affects the local area, then the Emergency Planning Officer will alert the Bishopstone Network WhatsApp Group and the Community Response Group.
 It is highly likely that a dialogue will have begun before such warnings are given.